muhammadhassanmahar/gitree/CONTRIBUTING.md

 # CONTRIBUTING

-Thank you for your interest in contributing to PrintStruct! 🎉
+Thank you for your interest in contributing to Gitree! 🎉

 We welcome all kinds of improvements - from bug fixes and formatting to new features and documentation.